Fightbackman/server-scripts/README.md

 All scripts are tested with Debian Jessie.
 Support for init.d maybe come with the future or if you help us to improve our scripts for using that.

-# List of current storred scripts:
+# List of current stored scripts:
 ### Format: Scriptname: Short discription

 ## Backup